SitaoZ/ngs-tools/README.md

 # ngs-tools

-Python program for bioinformatics package format is a bioinformatics file format package util is a common tools software package PopGen is a population genetics software
+Python program for bioinformatics.
+Package format is a bioinformatics file format.
+Package util is a common tools software.
+Package PopGen is a population genetics software